 When it comes to stinging insects, wasps are among the most misunderstood.
 While they’re often seen as aggressive and unwelcome guests during backyard barbecues or outdoor projects, wasps play a surprisingly important role in our ecosystem.
-However, knowing more about them, especially how long wasps live can help you better manage infestations and reduce the risk of unwanted encounters around your home.
+However, knowing more about them, especially how long wasps live, can help you better manage infestations and reduce the risk of unwanted encounters around your home.

 Wasp Life Cycle: From Egg to Adult

 To understand the lifespan of a wasp, it’s helpful to know how they develop.
 Wasps go through four stages in their lifecycle: egg, larva, pupa, and adult.
 This process typically takes place within a nest, and it’s guided by the colony’s queen.
+Understanding this lifecycle can also help an exterminator in Simi Valley determine the right approach for managing wasp activity.

 The Queen